scriby/browser-harness/README.md

   });

   _it('Clicks on javascript', function(){
     //The selector used here is not ideal.
-Usually we want to select by an id or class.
+Usually we want to select by an id or class
-    //For testing your own applications, it's generally better to add classes than use a goofy selector. driver.findVisible('a[href="./javascript.html"]').click(); //jQuery chaining works
+    //For testing your own applications, it's generally better to
+    //modify the code than use goofy selectors driver.findVisible('a[href="./javascript.html"]').click(); //jQuery chaining works

     //Browser harness encourages you not to wait for explicit time periods.
     //In fact, it doesn't even have a built-in sleep function
     //Instead, use conditions that indicate when it's safe to continue test execution driver.waitFor(function(){
-      return location.href.indexOf('/javascript.html') >= 0; //This function runs from within the browser context });
+      //This function runs from within the browser context return location.href.indexOf('/javascript.html') >= 0;
+    });
   });